According to John Mueller, “awesomeness” is the key to ranking well in the Google SERPs. This advice’s vagueness makes it no less poignant.

 Getting backlinks, on the other hand, is not so simple.
 Digital marketers, media outlets, bloggers, and webmasters know the value of a link.
 Link building has become a hybridized form of PR, outreach, and social media management.
 It takes a lot of time, energy, and money.

-Check out our post on ethical link building for ideas and strategies on how to improve your site’s link portfolio.
+Check out our post on ethical link building for ideas and strategies on improving your site’s link portfolio.

 5. Security Matters (HTTPS)